MicrosoftDocs/patterns-practices/patterns-practices/guide/17-getting-started-using-the-prism-library-5.0-for-wpf-hands-on-lab.md

 -  [Prism](http://aka.ms/prism-wpf-prism50nuget)
 -  [Prism.UnityExtensions](http://aka.ms/prism-wpf-prism50unityextensionsnuget)

+> [!NOTE]
-**Note:** This hands-on lab uses the Unity container, but you can also use the Managed Extensibility Framework (MEF) with the Prism Library.
+> This hands-on lab uses the Unity container, but you can also use the Managed Extensibility Framework (MEF) with the Prism Library.

 This hands-on lab assumes that you understand Prism basic concepts.
 For more information, see [Prism Key Concepts](https://msdn.microsoft.com/en-us/library/ff921153(v=pandp.40)#PrismKeyConcepts) in the [Introduction](https://msdn.microsoft.com/en-us/library/ff921153(v=pandp.40)).